jezzsantos/saastack/docs/design-principles/0010-rest-api.md

 Q. How is our web API to be designed?

-A. **RESTfully** modeling real-world processes as much as we can, with a sprinkling of RPC as little as we can.
+A. **REST-fully** modeling real-world processes as much as we can, with a sprinkling of RPC as little as we can.

-## Drivers
+## Design Principles

 > We are going to be following conventions (not standards) around RESTful web service design.
 But we also recognize that in some cases, remote actions need to be presented as RPCs to make them more intuitive to our users (Developers).